 In addition, when you don't get paid right away, there's always that lingering thought in the back of your mind that maybe, just maybe, your client will try to stiff you and not pay you.
 I've had that feeling before of not getting paid as a translator and it's not a very pleasant one.
 Luckily the amount that was owed to me wasn't very much in the scheme of things, but waiting on someone to see if they pay you is a nervous and anxious feeling that you don't want to have inflicted on you just because the client pays you late (or not at all).

 And last, but not least by any means, is that as a freelancer, we need to eat.
-And when we don't get paid, we can't eat (or buy one of the new Spanish translators).
+And when we don't get paid, we can't eat.
 And if you rely on those payments to get by, it's important to know that they will be coming to you in a timely manner.

 Tips on Getting Paid as a Translator

 So what can you do to get paid?
 Well, I've had my own experience with clients that for whatever reason take their time to get me my payment(s).
 I've been lucky in that I've never had a client who has initially tried to rip me off, but it can still be frustrating, especially when you're doing all you can to offer affordable Spanish translation services.

 One thing that I try to remember with when dealing with clients about getting paid as a translator is that the delay is often something that they haven't realized has happened.
 More than once, I've had to let a client know that I was still waiting for payment and the client has been apologetic, and simply forgot.